What is a money market account?

 Money market accounts Savings accounts CDs

-Interest rate Usually higher rates than savings, but lower than CDs Usually the lowest, but it depends on the bank or credit union Usually the highest, as you agree to keep the money in the account for several months or years
+Interest rate Usually higher rates than savings, but lower than CDs Usually the lowest, but it depends on the bank or credit union Usually the highest and fixed, as you agree to keep the money in the account for several months or years

 Ability to withdraw or deposit money Yes, with possible monthly limits on withdrawals Yes, with possible monthly limits on withdrawals No, usually a one-time deposit for a set period of time